SudarshanaSRao/SudarshanaSRao.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my portfolio website **😄** I am Sudarshana S Rao, an MS graduate student from the University of Southern California.
+Welcome to my portfolio website 😄 I am Sudarshana S Rao, an MS graduate student from the University of Southern California.
 I am passionate about Artificial Intelligence, Machine Learning, Data Science, and Deep Learning.

 Through my studies and projects, I have developed skills in Large Language Models, Generative AI, Data Engineering, and Data Analysis.
 I am eager to start my career and learn from experienced teams.

 I am seeking full-time roles and craving challenging opportunities to contribute effectively and grow personally and professionally in an employee-friendly environment.

-# Blogs
+# Blogs📝
 <div class="flexcontainer">
   <div>
     <span>✦ A short, simple, and interesting read on <strong>Generative Adversarial Networks</strong>:</span> <a href="https://sudarshanagan.blogspot.com/2021/07/everyone-i-am-currently-engineering.html" onclick="trackOutboundLink(this);">